All About Nipple Piercings

 Nipple Rings and Things

-This article describes the process of how nipples get pierced and answers some frequently asked questions about nipple piercings.
-There's also some discussion about flying, being scanned or put through a metal detector, and piercings.
-If you have more questions, you can ask them in the comments at the bottom of the article.
+Below, I describe the piercing process and answer some frequently-asked questions.
+I also share tips about flying or being scanned or put through a metal detector.
+If you have questions, you can ask them in the comments at the bottom of the article.